jacebot/nuxt-homework/README.md

 _Uses PureCSS as a css reset, with a little extra classes._

+* Use the following credentials: demoUser@gmail.com | abc123 or register a new user

 TODO:

 1. Add gracefully handled errors and form validation